ncatlab/nlab-content/pages/1144.md

-is turned into something like a piecewise smooth space by [[nerve and realization|realizing]] each abstract $n$-[[simplex]] by the standard $n$-simplex in $\mathbb{R}^n$; and then a [[dg-algebra]] of [[differential form]]s on this piecewise smooth space is formed by taking on each simplex the dg-algebra of ordinary rational polynomial forms and gluing these dg-algebras all together.
+is turned into something like a piecewise smooth space by [[nerve and realization|realizing]] each abstract $n$-[[simplex]] by the standard $n$-simplex in $\mathbb{R}^n$; and then a [[dg-algebra]] of [[differential form]]s on this piecewise smooth space is formed by taking on each simplex the dg-algebra of ordinary rational [[polynomial differential forms]] and gluing these dg-algebras all together.

    This goes back to